tanhuizhen/Hihi_Linkage-mapping/README.md

 Folder names correspond to the sections in 'Materials and methods'.

-Linkage map results showing the map positions of each marker is in folder 'Results_Hihi_linkage_map'.
+Linkage map results showing the map positions of each marker is in folder 'Results_hihi_linkage_map'.

 Unless otherwise stated, codes were ran via Jupyter on New Zealand eScience Infrastructure (NeSI).